 Charles Reiffel was an American artist who represented post-impressionism.
 His plein-air landscapes and lithographs depicted the picturesque views of Californian nature.

-Charles Reiffel started his professional career at the age of seventeen when he worked as a clerk in a clothing store during the following ten years.
-He expressed his painting abilities making ornamental designs for envelopes or on wrapping paper.
+Reiffel started his professional career at the age of seventeen when he worked as a clerk in a clothing store and expressed his painting abilities making ornamental designs for envelopes or on wrapping paper.

 Early in the 1920s, the artist gave up lithography and concentrated on painting.
 In 1922, he co-founded the art school called ‘Silvermine Guild’.

-Three years later, Reiffel with his wife traveled for vacations to San Diego.
+Three years later, Reiffel traveled for vacations to San Diego with his wife.
 The couple was so impressed by the region that they decided to live in the city.
-It was there where Charles Reiffel produced the most part of the landscapes which provided him with an international acclaim.
+It was there where he produced the most part of the landscapes which provided him with an international acclaim.